 |Interest owed after 10 months||$0||$309|

 Once the promotional period ends, the interest rate on the balance transfer credit card will go back to its normal levels.
 So, you’ll want to look into both the balance transfer card’s promotional rate as well as its regular interest rate.
-The CIBC Select Visa currently has a 0% balance transfer promotion for ten months while its standard rate is 13.99% (which is still below the average of 19.99%).

 Not sure which card to choose?